Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions

 A technique to unravel non-Markovian dynamics has been proposed in Ref.~\cite{Piilo2008,Piilo2009}, in the form of the non-Markovian quantum jumps (NMQJ) method.
 This prescription allows to describe each interaction with the environment (either Markovian or non-Markovian) in terms of a quantum jump process, and gives back the correct starting master equation \eqref{Eq:NMQMasterEquation} when averaged over the stochastic ensemble of quantum trajectories.

 The main feature of the NMQJ method is the introduction of two different types of quantum jumps in the stochastic evolution of the state: a ``normal jump'' (NJ) occurring during the Markovian regions of the dynamics ($\Delta(t)\geq0$), and a ``reverse'' quantum jump (RJ) acting during the non-Markovian regions ($\Delta(t)<0$).
-A reverse jump essentially brings the quantum state back to what it was prior to a Markovian normal jump, effectively cancelling the last normal jump experienced by the system.
+A reverse jump essentially brings the quantum state back to what it was prior to the last Markovian normal jump, effectively cancelling out its effects on the system.
 More formally, this is described by stating explicitly the probability of performing a jump (either normal or reverse) in the Markovian and non-Markovian regions, and the corresponding initial and final quantum state before and after the jump, similar to Eq. \eqref{Eq:MQJqs_Intro}.

 Similarly to the MCWF method, the evolution of the state $\ket{\psi(t)}$ along a trajectory is deterministic, until a random quantum jump occurs.
 We discretize the evolution of the system, so that the probability that more than one jump occurs within each time interval $\delta t$ is negligible, and assume the jumps to occur instantaneously.
 The average over the stochastic ensemble gives back the density matrix: $\rho(t)=\sum_{\{\ket{\psi}\}}\frac{N_{\ket{\psi}\bra{\psi}}(t)}{N}\ket{\psi(t)}\bra{\psi(t)}$, where $N_{\ket{\psi}\bra{\psi}}(t)$ is the population of the trajectory $\ket{\psi(t)}$ and $N$ is the total population of the states in the ensemble -- i.e. the ratio $\frac{N_{\ket{\psi}\bra{\psi}}(t)}{N}$ is the stochastic probability of realizing the trajectory $\ket{\psi(t)}$.